Medicine (The 1975 song)

 "Medicine" is a standalone song by the English rock band the 1975, released on 31 October 2014 for the 2014 Drive re-release.
-It was written, produced and performed by members Matthew Healy and George Daniel.
+It was written, produced and performed by members Matty Healy and George Daniel.

 Background and release

-The song was written and produced by Matty Healy and George Daniel, and it was only performed by them as well.
+The song was written and produced by Healy and Daniel, and it was only performed by them as well.
 Healy stated: "We wrote Medicine for our chosen scenes.
 Medicine, its title and sentiment, goes all the way back to the original the 1975 project that was based in my bedroom.
-It's a new piece of music informed by the genesis of our band and our love for 'Drive' as a film. ...
+It's a new piece of music informed by the genesis of our band and our love for Drive as a film. ...
 The movie itself plays with the duality of resignment and hope - and this is most obvious and stirring in the scenes we chose to score.
 The song is a testament to that same idea and has in turn become one of our most personal and best loved pieces of music to date."It was premiered on BBC Radio 1 at 7:30 pm on 30 October 2014, a few hours before Drive was shown on BBC Three.
 The single was released to iTunes as a digital download the next day.